 Why is my thermostat not turning on?
 If you’re asking this, you’re not alone.
-Few things are more frustrating than walking over to your thermostat and finding a blank screen staring back at you.
+Few things are more frustrating than walking over to your thermostat and finding a blank screen.

-Many homeowners ask: why is my thermostat not working or not turning on suddenly?
-Whether it is the middle of winter or a hot summer day, a thermostat that won’t turn on feels like an emergency.
+Many homeowners run into this problem suddenly.
+Whether it is the middle of winter or a hot summer day, a thermostat that won’t turn on can feel urgent.

-The good news is that in most cases the problem is simpler than you think and can be fixed without calling an engineer.
-In this guide we walk you through the seven most common reasons a thermostat stops turning on and exactly how to fix each one.
+The good news is that in most cases the cause is simple and can be fixed without calling an engineer.
+In this guide, we walk through the seven most common reasons a thermostat stops turning on and exactly how to fix each one.

 A blank thermostat screen is almost never an emergency.
-Your heating and cooling system won’t run without instructions, but the fix is usually simple.
-Work through these steps calmly — most people solve the problem in under 10 minutes.
+Your heating and cooling system won’t run without instructions, but the fix is usually straightforward.
+Work through the steps calmly.
+Most people solve the problem in under 10 minutes.

 How This Guide Was Researched

-While we have not physically tested every scenario, this guide is built on verified information from:
+This guide is based on verified information from:

-- Analysis of thousands of verified customer reviews describing thermostat problems and solutions
+- Analysis of thousands of real customer experiences

 - HVAC professional forums and technician discussions

-- Real world homeowner experiences across the US and UK
+- Real-world homeowner cases across the US and UK

 Quick Answer

-A thermostat that won’t turn on is almost always caused by one of these seven things:
+A thermostat that won’t turn on is usually caused by one of these:

 - Dead or depleted batteries